douglasgreen/duolingo/german/vocab.md

 - the cheese - der Käse
 - the chess - das Schach
 - the church - die Kirche
-- the cinema - das Kino
+- the cinema; the movie theater - das Kino
-- the city - die Stadt
+- the city; the town - die Stadt
 - the coffee - der Kaffee
 - the daughter - die Tochter
 - the day - der Tag